 What to Do in Chur for Instagrammers: 5 Unmissable Chur Photo Spots

 As a blogger who got her start on Instagram, I’m always on the lookout for the most scenic spots during my travels.
 And Chur offers photo ops in spades.
-Below are just a few of my favourites.
-But as you wander around Chur, you’ll definitely land on many Insta-worthy corners of your own.
+To quickly get oriented and see the city from a local photographer’s perspective, book an Instagram highlights tour to capture the most Instaworthy Spots of Chur.

 For some of the best views over Chur’s Old Town, vineyards, modern towers and surrounding mountains, make your way up to Haldenhüttli, a wooden hut perched high in the hills.